-When a couple is experiencing fertility issues they may seek the help of a physician.
-During the physician’s evaluation, the first step is usually to have the male partner undergo a semen analysis (SA).
-That test will tell us several important things about the man’s sperm and its ability to fertilize an egg.
-Firstly, the SA will show how many sperm are present in the semen.
-This number is called the sperm count.
+When a couple has questions about their fertility, they may seek the help of a physician.
+During the physician’s evaluation, the first step is usually to have the male partner undergo a semen analysis (SA), which tells us several important things about the man’s sperm and its ability to fertilize an egg.

-If all three of these parameters are normal, we assume that the man should have normal fertility.
+If all three of these parameters are in the healthy range, a man should have no concerns about his fertility.
 However, if one or more of those results are not normal, then further diagnostic testing may help uncover the cause.

 When should I consider taking male fertility supplements?

-There are a number of factors that contribute to male infertility.
-Perhaps one of the most damaging can be the presence of free radicals, also called oxidants.
-A small number of free radicals are always present in the semen and may actually be important for normal sperm function.
-However, roughly 30-80% of infertile males have much higher levels of free radicals in their semen, which can damage critical components of the sperm.
+One of the most damaging factors to male fertility is the presence of free radicals, also called oxidants.
+A small number of free radicals are always present in a man’s semen and are actually important for healthy sperm function.
+However, roughly 30-80% of men with fertility concerns may have elevated levels of free radicals in their semen.

-It takes a bit less than three months for fully mature sperm to form.
-During that time, free radicals can cause damage to the sperm by attacking and destroying the membrane that surrounds sperm cells.
-They can also severely damage DNA, causing errors in the genetic information carried by the sperm
+It takes a bit less than three months for sperm to fully mature.
+During that time, free radicals impact sperm health and may change the membrane that surrounds sperm cells.
+They can also change DNA, causing errors in the genetic information carried by the sperm.

 Free radicals are normally kept under control by the presence of antioxidants in the semen.
 When the number of free radicals in the semen exceeds the number of antioxidants, we say that “oxidative stress” is present.